IUSCA/bioloop/docs/upload.md

 ### 4.4 Access Control

 To verify that a user is authorized to initiate an upload, we perform role-based checking when the Express API receives a request to upload a chunk.
-This validation cannot be performed on the secure_download NGINX server, since we only maintain access-control data on the API server.
+This validation cannot be performed on the secure_upload NGINX server, since we only maintain access-control data on the API server.

-To be able to reach the oauth-secured secure_download API, the client-side gets a token using the Signet service, and attaches it to the Authorization header before sending the request to secure_download.
+To be able to reach the oauth-secured secure_upload API, the client-side gets a token using the Signet service, and attaches it to the Authorization header before sending the request to secure_upload.

 ### 4.5 Status